kraloveckey/threat-intelligence-feeds/README.md

 ## 📋 All Feeds

-Status legend: 🟢 Active&nbsp;– 🔴 Offline&nbsp;– ⚪ Not yet checked.
+Status legend: 🟢 Active – 🔴 Offline – 🔒 Restricted (requires API key) – ➖ N/A (repo, no direct feed) – ⚪ Not yet checked.

 > [!NOTE]
 > **`BLOCKLIST`** entries (ISPs, ASNs, gaming companies, IANA ranges) are general-purpose blocklists, not threat intelligence in the strict sense — use them for network filtering, not for SIEM correlation.